 Under the Health and Safety at Work Act 1974 and the Provision and Use of Work Equipment Regulations 1998, an employer/business owner has a duty of care to keep all employees safe in the workplace.
 Failing to adhere to H&S regulations could result in a court ruling they were negligent in their duty of care.

 It is worth noting that the amount awarded would be paid by the defendant’s insurance company and not by the defendant themselves.
-By law, employers must ensure insurance policies are up to date to cover compensation claims of this nature.
+By law, employers must ensure insurance policies are up to date to cover laceration compensation claims and other such personal injury claims.

 Road traffic accident

-If you were involved in a RTA and suffered lacerations whether you were the driver or a passenger in a car, on a motorbike or on foot, you may be able to claim compensation for the pain and suffering you experienced.
+If you were involved in an RTA and suffered lacerations, whether you were the driver or a passenger in a car, on a motorbike or on foot, you may be able to claim compensation for the pain and suffering you experienced.
 The Road Traffic Act, 1988 states that anyone using a public road has a duty to avoid hitting/injuring other road users where feasibly possible.
-If a driver or a pedestrian failed in their “duty”, a court may rule they were negligent and therefore responsible for your injuries.
+If a driver or a pedestrian failed in their “duty”, a court might rule they were negligent and therefore responsible for your injuries.

 Accidents in public places

-Should you have been injured in a public place whether in a shop, restaurant, pub, school, park, leisure centre or other public area, you may be entitled to compensation because under the Occupiers Liability Act 1984, the person responsible in any particular place must ensure that everyone is kept safe.
+Should you have been injured in a public place, whether in a shop, restaurant, pub, school, park, leisure centre or other public areas, you may be entitled to compensation because under the Occupiers Liability Act 1984, the person responsible in any particular place must ensure that everyone is kept safe.

 Criminal Injuries and Assault Claims

-If you have undergone some form of medical procedure and have suffered a laceration whether during surgery or because a product was defective, the best way forward in this instance, is to contact a personal injury solicitor with an end goal being to establish who would be held liable for your injuries and explain how laceration and scarring claims work.
+If you have undergone some form of medical procedure and have suffered a laceration, whether during surgery (including cosmetic surgery) or because a product was defective, the best way forward in this instance is to contact a personal injury solicitor with an end goal being to establish who would be held liable for your injuries and explain how laceration and scarring claims work.